Planned Giving at St. Alban's

 In 2013, the Fund underwrote the cost of the repair of the new heating and air conditioning in the Parish Hall, by pledging assets of the fund as collateral for a loan of $127,430.
 Distributions from the Fund paid down the debt over the next five years.
 The debt was retired in January 2018.
 Currently, the disbursements from the Endowment Fund support the ministry programs of St. Alban's.

 1. How does the Endowment Fund differ from the Memorial Fund?

 Both Funds are opportunities for an individual to remember loved ones with a special contribution to the Church.
 The Memorial Fund typically supports purchases of long-lasting and non-budgeted items, and is not an endowment.
 Examples include extraordinary expenditures of the Altar Guild in support of the worship services, and improvements in the Parish Hall facilities.
 The Memorial Fund could be completely drawn down in a particular year.

 Another difference is in giving.
 The Endowment Fund is the appropriate place for you to remember St. Alban’s with a tithe under your Will or through your estate plan, as well as an appropriate place for a thanksgiving offering at any time.

 2. How can I support the Endowment Fund?

 Contributions can be made through the Church office, simply by making a check payable to St. Alban’s Endowment Fund.
-Or click the button below to use our secure online giving portal.
+Or click the blue button below in the bottom right corner of your screen to use our secure online giving portal.
 Select "Endowment Fund" from the "Give to" menu.